Best One Bar Build for ESO: PvE Tier List

 • AOE Damage – Deep Fissure nukes and debuffs armor to nothing.

-• Group Utility – change one skill, and you can provide great healing to a teammate.
+• Group Utility – Change one skill, and you can provide great healing to teammates.

 Warden Heavy Attack Cons